-The premium package to me definitely provides the best experience at the Blue Lagoon.
+The Blue Lagoon Premium Package to me definitely provides the best experience at the Blue Lagoon.
 You have a preferred queue for arrival and reception gets busy!

 I then received a plastic wristband to indicate which package I had booked.
 This is also linked to the credit card you used to book so you can order more drinks etc once in the lagoon.